MSKirk/CUA_Grant_Submit/StepsToSubmitAGrant.md

 - [ ] List of Acronyms

 - [ ] Get budget from GSFC civil servant
 	- Have them include your lab tax on their form (from CUA salary requested)
+	- Alternatively add Pat Smith to collect the lab tax (they don't seem to be very consistent with enforcement)

 - [ ] Put budgets together:
 	- [ ] [CUA Spread Sheet](https://github.com/MSKirk/CUA_Grant_Submit) (_make sure it is the current one_)